donnie58744/Alarm-System-PI/README.md

 ### How To Use:

+- Edit the python file and change the slack_webhook varible to your slack webhook
 - Green Button: Starts a timer so you have time to leave the area
 - Yellow Button: Toggles the alarm on and off